-Following up on yesterday’s post about Nancy’s (popular!) kitchen project… and on our Monday blue Television Kitchen… here are kitchen cabinet paint colors straight out of 1953.
+Following up on yesterday’s post about Nancy’s (popular!) kitchen project… and on our Monday blue Television Kitchen… here are kitchen cabinet paint colors straight out of 1953, from a Kitchen Maid cabinets brochure in my collection.
 Lots of good mix-and-match ideas.

 I do want to point out that with two-tone kitchen cabinet combinations, you want your darker color on the bottom to ground or anchor the design.
 It’s interesting to study the color combo’s below – for their use of harmony … and contrast.
 Honestly, study these things – and over time your design-eye will sharpen!
 I do think there’s some innate ‘talent’ in design – but like most other pursuits, it’s 99% perspiration!
 Work hard, study hard, and your ‘instinct’ (and ‘luck’) will get better, ha.

 - Readers and their kitchens?
 Yup, click here.

 Floors can be light or dark – one guide might be whether you want to bring sunshine (light) into the kitchen, or coziness (medium/dark).

 One of the tips you also see written about a lot in the 50s – as everyone was learning to decorate, together — was to choose your principal color scheme based on the direction the room faced.
 That is, south- and western-facing kitchens will get a lot of sunlight — they will be “hot” — so to counter that, choose ‘cool’ colors… colors in the blue/cool spectrum.
 North-facing kitchens tend to feel “cold” because of the quality of the sunlight — so use red/hot colors there, to warm things up.
 Eastern-facing: flexible, ahhh… that morning sunshine!
 I’ll look for some info on this issue and feature more, in the future.